Pedro Zamora: 1972–1988: Early life

 Pedro Zamora was born in Diezmero, San Miguel del Padrón, on the outskirts of Havana, Cuba, to Héctor Zamora, a food-warehouse worker, and Zoraida Díaz, a housewife.
 Zamora was their eighth and youngest child.
 Díaz had been told she could not have any more children, thus Zamora's birth on a leap day was seen as charmed.
 Héctor had fought in the Cuban Revolution for Fidel Castro, but became disillusioned with changes after Castro came to power.
 This earned him an unfavorable reputation with local informants.
 As a result, life became increasingly difficult for the Zamoras, who lived in a small house with a dirt floor.
 Zoraida traded on the black market for food.

 In 1980, when Zamora was eight, his family left Cuba for the United States during the Mariel boatlift.
 After five days of processing in Cuba, the entire family was to board when, hours before boarding, Cuban officials ruled that his four older brothers were too close to draft age and had to remain.
 His oldest sister, a communist official, chose to stay.
 The older siblings insisted, over their parents' objections, to leave without them to give their younger siblings a better life.
 Zamora and his parents, his sister Mily, and his brother Jesús left in a boat filled with 250 people that had been built for half that number.
 The Zamoras settled in Hialeah, Florida, a suburb of Miami.

 Zamora's mother died of skin cancer when he was 13.
 His older sister Mily helped raise him.
 Zamora focused on his schoolwork as a means of coping with his mother's death.
 He was an honor student, president of the Science Club, and captain of the cross country team.
 He excelled socially as well; his Hialeah High School classmates elected him as Most Intellectual and Best All-Around.
 He initially planned to become a doctor, as his mother's death had inspired him to study medicine.

+Besides schoolwork, however, Zamora also engaged in promiscuous sex, in longing of affection he lost after his mother’s death.
 At 14, Zamora's father discovered that he had a boyfriend.
 His father was accepting of Zamora's homosexuality, but concerned about homophobia and its potential dangers.
 Although AIDS awareness was rising in America, Zamora was not educated about safe sex and AIDS prevention, as such things were not mentioned in school, with the exception of one guest lecture by a doctor who visited Zamora's class when he was in the seventh grade.
 According to Judd Winick's Pedro and Me, AIDS and its victims were characterized by the doctor as "deviants, drug addicts, prostitutes".